gridai/grid-docs/docs/products/add-data-to-grid-datastores/README.md

 ### Known limitations:

 Currently, we cannot guarantee the privacy of datastores connected to a public grid cloud account.
 It is on the roadmap and will be implemented in a future release.
-However, if you would like to test this feature out you can replaced the principal id with 302180240179.
+However, if you would like to test this feature out you can replace the principal id with 302180240179.

 ## Product Tour